whistlegraph/aesthetic-computer/README.txt

 - [] add the bios load text overlay

 *** after first period ***
+- [] switching from ac local to ac production while the user is logged in should somehow remain compatible
-- [] auto-hide the hud at smaller resolutions...
+- [] draw an alternative dom based hud at smaller resolutions...
 - [] add linked list of user pieces to profile pages
 - [] fix index.js meta parsing logic so it works across the board for all sources of mjs modules and all lisp modules, 💛 perhaps by running